-Students who have a sufficient GPA (3.0) and wish to take more than 18 credits must have the written permission of the Department Chair and the Center for Student Success.
-Online students in good academic standing who wish to take more than 12 credits must have written permission from the the Center for Student Success.
+Students who have a sufficient GPA (3.0) and wish to take more than 18 credits must have the written permission of the Department Chair and their advisor.
+Online students in good academic standing who wish to take more than 12 credits must have written permission from their advisor.